dagofonseca/profiles-rest-api/README.md

 Profiles REST API course code.

-This projext was created while following an Udemy course of Django.
+This project was created while following an Udemy course of Django.